 I have been studying psychology and self-help material since I was 18 years old.
-That is just over 24 years of experience and knowledge about what material is out there and what I believe have been some of the most helpful articles, books, audios and websites that have really helped me in my journey and now I invite you to take a shortcut to some of THE best stuff out there.
+That is just over 24 years of experience and knowledge about what material is out there and what I believe have been some of the most helpful articles, books, audios and websites that have really helped me in my journey.

 Highly Recommended Self-Help Books